 - At HLS 7, five Caribbean Ministers of Water from Nevis, Dominica, Grenada, St. Lucia and St. Kitts, endorsed key recommendations for better water management in the region.
 A Decision Paper with these recommendations was signed by the five Ministers.

-Coming out of the 8th Form, nine (9) Caribbean Ministers with responsibility for water resources management have committed themselves to addressing regional water security and building climate resilience in the Caribbean.
+- At HLS 8, nine Caribbean Ministers with responsibility for water resources management including 2 Deputy Prime Ministers, committed themselves to addressing regional water security and building climate resilience in the Caribbean.
 The Ministers present at the Forum from The Bahamas, Anguilla, Barbados, Belize, the Commonwealth of Dominica, Nevis, St. Kitts, Jamaica and St. Vincent and the Grenadines signed a declaration which recognises that high level political leadership is key for meeting water security and climate change challenges faced by Caribbean countries.

-For more information on the HLS, contact the GWP-C Secretariat at email@example.com.
+For more information on the Annual High Level Session Ministerial Forum, contact the GWP-C Secretariat at email@example.com.